mongodb/mongodb-kubernetes-operator/docs/contributing.md

 make undeploy
 ```

-Alternatively, you can run the operator locally with
+Alternatively, you can run the operator locally.
+Make sure you follow the steps outlined in [run-operator-locally.md](run-operator-locally.md)

 ```sh
 make run